 The night I met Matt Poss, he wasn't performing.
 He was just there, hanging out, at a black tie fundraiser in downtown Chicago.
 Matt was the only guy there without a black tie on.
 The scruffy beard, dirty jeans, pearl snaps, brown cowboy hat and scuffed up brown leather boots made him look like a neon sign down some blacktop road at midnight.
-An American version of Crocodile Dundee, out of place, but right at home.
-He seemed gregarious, a little dangerous and one hell of a lot of fun.
+A Midwestern version of Crocodile Dundee, out of place, but right at home.
 How did he even get through the door?
 I knew we were going to be friends before I even met the guy.

 For a decade now, Matt Poss has been busy just being himself, making honky-tonk music that’s equal parts uncompromising and empathetic, often giving voice to those who exist on the margins of modern life.
 Since first emerging as a solo artist in the mid 00’s, this Black-Dirt, Midwestern-bred singer/songwriter has steadily advanced from playing nearly empty dive bar rooms to touring with the likes of Blackberry Smoke and Shooter Jennings.
 All the while, constantly playing, steadily building a following so dedicated they formed their own fan club, a self-governed group called The PossE.